andrewsolis/aframe-school/content.md

 ## Starter code

-Copy and post the code below or from Codepen here: https://codepen.io/ajs51210/pen/pwPEaE
+Copy and paste the code below or from Codepen here: https://codepen.io/ajs51210/pen/pwPEaE

 ```html
 <html>